futureproofmusicschool/milestone-widget/reference/SAMPLEPLAN.md

       "focus": "Arranging full songs",
       "explanation": "Transform skeletal loops into living forms; arrangement breathes motion into your music’s twilight heart.", "practice": [
-        "Expand one loop into intro-verse-drop structure",
+        "Expand one loop into a full intro-verse-drop outline each week: practices moving beyond loops to song form.", "Re-arrange a favorite reference track on weekends: reverse-engineers structure so you internalize arrangement moves."
-        "Re-arrange a favourite reference track on weekends" ],
+      ],
       "goal": "Rough arrangement of Track 1 complete by day 90", "course_rec": {